 The church of St Mary Magdalene dates from the fourteenth century.
 In the years 1616 – 1773, the village was owned by the City Council of Toruń, which rebuilt the temple after a partial destruction in 1656, made by the Swedes.

-It is a aisleless church built of stone.
-The gables were built of brick.
-A sacristy adheres from the north to a small presbytery with a three-sided closure, and a porch to the nave.
+It is a one-nave church, built of stone and bricks, from which gables were built.
+A narrower chancel with a three-sided closure adjoins the rectangular nave from the east.
+A sacristy is located on the northern side.
 In the western wall of the nave there is an pointed entrance portal.
 Inside, there is a granite stoup from the time of building the temple.